awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-updating-database-parameters.md

 For more information about MySQL system variables, refer to the [MySQL 5\.6](https://dev.mysql.com/doc/refman/5.6/en/server-system-variables.html), [MySQL 5\.7](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html), or [MySQL 8\.0](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html) documentation\.
 For more information about PostgreSQL system variables, refer to the [PostgreSQL 9\.6](https://www.postgresql.org/docs/9.6/index.html), [PostgreSQL 10](https://www.postgresql.org/docs/10/index.html), or [PostgreSQL 11\.1](https://www.postgresql.org/docs/11/index.html) documentation\.

 ## Prerequisites<a name="prerequisites-to-update-database-parameters"></a>
 + If you haven't done so already, install and configure the AWS CLI\.
-For more information, see [Set up and configure the AWS CLI to work with Lightsail](lightsail-how-to-set-up-and-configure-aws-cli.md)\.
+For more information, see [Configuring the AWS Command Line Interface to work with Amazon Lightsail](lightsail-how-to-set-up-and-configure-aws-cli.md)\.

 ## Get a list of available database parameters<a name="get-database-parameters"></a>